Natasha Akpoti: Career

 Akpoti worked as a legal counsel at Brass LNG from 2007 to 2010.
-In 2015, she established Builders Hub Impact Investment Program.
+In 2015, she established Builders Hub Impact Investment Program and further embarked on a journey to become a social entrepreneur and reformer.
+Akpoti applied for INSEAD Social Entrepreneurship program in Singapore where she acquired applicable knowledge on smart innovative sustainable solutions for tackling neglected problems at all levels of the society in 2016.
 She came to limelight when she presented an investigative report to the National Assembly on 1 March 2018 that exposed corruption at the Ajaokuta steel mill.
 The report was opposed by the Ministry of Mines and Steel Development, accusing Akpoti of misinformation.
 Another group alleges that she is sponsoring a campaign.
 After a legal hearing by the High Court sitting in Abuja, The Authority Newspaper, Ifeanyi Ubah and Williams Orji were ordered to pay 10 million naira to Akpoti for libelous publication against her.